0xDerked/FantasyCampaign/README.md

 You can find a recording of the game [here](./docs/movie.mp4) if you want to see what it's like in action without running it yourself.

+# How it works

+First the user selects and mints a new character (as an NFT), then starts the campaign.

+As the user progresses through the maze they will eventually hit a spawn point.
+The frontend then call the smart contract to ask for new (random) turn.
+The contract then requests a random value from the oracle (this is shown as the "Dracon consults its oracle modal")  which itself then calls the contract after a period of time, at which point the contract emits a turn event.
+The frontend code responds to that event and checks what type of screen to display to the user - battle or loot.

+In battle mode, for each turn the user requests a random result from the contract which determines the damage to them and their enemy.
+Once the enemy has been defeated, the user returns to navigating a maze.

+If the user has acquired the magic weapon, once they get to the door the frontend checks (using a zkSNARK verifier) that they have indeed got to that point without teleporting or working through walls.
+If it's valid, the door to Draco's lair is opened.
+As the user passes through the door, the ZKP is verified in the smart contract and if that's ok they can finally battle Draco.

 # To get it running

 ```